turingschool-examples/the_dmv/README.md

 # The DMV

-This is the starter repo for the BE Mod1 DMV project.
+This is my solution to the DMV project.
+I have added some configuration files and extra gems for linter/formatter/intellisense functionality.